VAli-designs/VAli-designs.github.io/content/pages/blog.md

 ---
-title: UX Research in France
+title: Resources
-metaTitle: UX Research in France
+metaTitle: Resources - UX in France
-metaDescription: UX Research in France
+metaDescription: >-
+  We like talking about User Research.
+Here are some useful UX resources.
 readMoreText: Read More
 ---